Reference marker: Bottom row

 The first digit of the bottom row is the control segment, which starts at 1 at the county line or route's terminus.
 Control segments usually increment at each crossing of a city line, returning to 1 at the next county line.
 If a city has a high- and low-tax boundary, or otherwise annexes additional land, the control segments will in practice increment at the high tax (inner) boundary, or at the former boundary, rather than be re-numbered by NYSDOT if city boundaries change.
 If there are more than nine control segments in a county (such as on the Hutchinson River Parkway in Westchester County), the county counter will increment by one and the control segments reset to one.
 However, an entire county may be a single control segment; NY 10 enters no cities and all control segments are numbered "1", despite its length.

 In New York City, however, the first digit of the bottom row indicates the direction of travel, since county lines are crossed yet the route is still in the same city.
 North, South, East and West are represented respectively by 1, 2, 3, and 4.

 The last three digits of the bottom row represent approximate distance in tenths of a mile from the beginning of the last control segment or county line.

 Reference marker for NY 86 with a brown background instead of the usual green, in Lake Placid.
-Brown-background markers are common in the Adirondack Mountains.
+This style is common in the Adirondack and Catskill Parks.